Mother’s Milk

 Mother's Milk Cheese

 In 1983, the birth of her son Zoroaster (contemporary artist Zoro Feigl) inspired artist Ine Poppe to start a media art project.
-She was intrigued by how her body responded to the childbirth, in particular how she transformed into a milk-producing entity.
-It provided Poppe with the idea to start collecting her mother's milk and to use it to make a cheese.
+She was intrigued by how her body responded to childbirth, in particular how she transformed into a milk-producing entity.
+It inspired the artist with the idea to start collecting her breast milk and use it to make a cheese.

 After months of expressing breast milk, writing down what food was eaten and stamping the date, the milk was stored in the freezer.
 Together with the artist, farmer Jan Rooze made the cheese in the Centre of Dutch Crafts, established in the 1980s in Amsterdam.